TrAsKiN/vehicles/docs/events-functions.md

 ## List of functions

-- `getSyncedData(vehicles)`: returns the synchronized data for the vehicle in argument
+- `getSyncedData(vehicle)`: returns the synchronized data for the vehicle in argument
 - `getSeatbeltStatus()`: returns the status of the seat belt
 - `getSpeedLimit()`: returns the speed limit in kilometers per second
 - `isLimited()`: returns if the limiter is activated